blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 5. Refresh the AdventureWorks database in Object Explorer by right clicking it and choosing Refresh.

-6. Right-click the AdventureWorks database, choose Tasks, Stretch, then select Monitor
+6. Right-click the AdventureWorks database, choose Tasks, Stretch, then select Monitor.

 7. View the stretch database report.
 Note that over time the Eligible Rows, Local Rows, and Rows In Azure numbers will change as data is migrated to your Stretch Database in Azure.